SUSTAINABLE COMMUNITIES FRAMEWORK

 Sound impossible?
 It’s not and here’s why.

 Hundreds of communities across Europe flocked to Wörgl to learn the secret.
-Professor Irving Fisher, a leading U.S. economist studied the Wörgl experiment and told FDR’s administration that “The correct application of stamp scrip would solve the Depression crisis in the U.S. in three weeks.”
+Professor Irving Fisher, a leading U.S. economist, studied the Wörgl experiment and told FDR’s administration that “The correct application of stamp scrip would solve the Depression crisis in the U.S. in three weeks.”
 Even though it was determined that he was correct, no action was taken.
 (See the full Wörgl story, Fisher’s story and more.)